MisterBrash/4U_14-Inheritance/README.md

 ###### ICS4U - Mr. Brash 🐿

 Humans have legs and whales don't...
 But we both breathe air with lungs.
-We _inherit_ the trait "lungs" from the mammal _classification_.<br>
+We _inherit_ the trait "lungs" from the mammal _classification_.

 The same can be done with objects (classes) in OOP.

 - [Part 1 - Inheritance](#part-1---inheritance)